-Seize the opportunity to soak up the warm weather this August with party themes best executed in the great outdoors!
-Our Scout Elves are offering up ideas and inspiration for how to pull off these four, fun birthday bash themes that can take place in your very own backyard.
+Seize the opportunity to soak up the warm August weather with party themes best executed in the great outdoors!
+Check out the Scout Elves best ideas and inspiration for how to pull off these four, fun birthday bash themes that can take place in your very own backyard.

-Come on, y’all!
-There’s no better fodder for a birthday party theme than an event chock-full of quick, easy cuisine and hands-on games.
-Use the ideas below to create a down-home, good time in your own backyard!
+There’s no better fodder for a birthday party theme than an event full of quick, easy cuisine and hands-on games.

-- To Eat: You’ll have easy clean-up with this party theme where finger foods reign supreme.
-Think store-bought corndogs, kettle corn, watermelon slices and pre-made soft pretzels.
-If you’re feeling ambitious, try recreating famous fair fare—like cotton candy, caramel apples, snow cones and funnel cakes.
-Skip the cake and bury the birthday candles in a blue-ribbon-worthy pie!
+- To Eat: Think corndogs, kettle corn, watermelon slices and soft pretzels.
+If you’re feeling ambitious, try recreating famous fair food like cotton candy, caramel apples, snow cones and funnel cakes.
+Finally, skip the cake and bury the birthday candles in a blue-ribbon-worthy pie!

-- To Do: Most games you’ve seen at the local fairgrounds can be scaled down for your backyard bash.
-Set up a ring toss using old glass soda bottles and plastic rings or have children shoot empty cans off of a table using water guns.
+- To Do: Most games you’ve seen at the local fairgrounds can be scaled down.
+Set up a ring toss using soda bottles and plastic rings, or have children shoot empty cans off of a table using water guns.
 Sack races and pie-eating contests are other activities children will hoot and holler for!

-- For Party Favors: Give each child an empty gift bag with their name on it.
-Have them tote it around to different game and contest stations - they can collect small prizes as they go!
+- Party Favors: Give each child an empty gift bag with their name on it.
+Have them tote it around to different game stations, collecting small prizes as they go!

 A Roaring Good Time

 - To Eat: Use dinosaur-shaped cookie cutters to give any standard party dish some prehistoric pep (think dino-shaped sandwiches, quesadillas or cookies).
 If you want to skip a step, go straight for the dinosaur-shaped chicken nuggets, found in the freezer aisle at most grocery stores.
-To top off the meal, have your party guests dig for their dessert by making dirt pudding cups; use layers of crushed up cookies, chocolate pudding and whipped cream to create a lovely, layered treat.
+To top off the meal, have your party guests dig for their dessert by making dirt pudding cups with layers of crushed up cookies, chocolate pudding and whipped cream.

 - To Do: Use your backyard sandbox—or create your own in an inexpensive kiddie pool—for a dinosaur dig.
-Hide plastic bones and “dinosaur eggs” (a.k.a.
-Easter-style, plastic eggs) in the sand and let each petite paleontologist sift their way through the granules with strainers, paint brushes and small plastic shovels.
+Hide plastic bones and “dinosaur eggs” (plastic Easter eggs) in the sand, and let each petite paleontologist sift their way through the granules with strainers, paint brushes and small plastic shovels.

-- For Party Favors: Grab a bag of inexpensive dinosaur figurines and let guests adopt a reptilian friend to take home with them.
-A plant fiber liner can be used as a nest to hold the dinosaur; plastic dino eggs filled with candy make a perfect addition to the parting gift.
+- Party Favors: Grab a bag of inexpensive dinosaur figurines, and let guests adopt a reptilian friend to take home with them.
+A plant fiber liner can be used as a nest to hold the dinosaur, and plastic dino eggs filled with candy are the perfect addition to the parting gift.

 Cinema Under the Stars

 Bring Hollywood home!
-Make your own small, outdoor movie theater by screening a film through a projector and onto a large white sheet or tarp.
-The entertainment’s built into the theme, so once set-up is complete, sit back and relax as kids enjoy a flick of the birthday child’s choosing!
+Make your own small, outdoor movie theater by screening a film onto a large white sheet.
+Once set-up is complete, sit back and relax as kids enjoy a flick of the birthday child’s choosing!

-- To Eat: Put a twist on the classic movie theater snack by creating a popcorn bar.
-Offer different flavors of popcorn and fun seasonings that kids can sprinkle onto the popcorn, like ranch from a salad dressing packet, cheese dust or a sweet cinnamon-sugar mixture.
-This same bar concept can be applied to candy, nachos or any other movie theater munchies that you choose to serve at the party.
+- To Eat: Create a popcorn bar, and offer different flavors of popcorn and fun seasonings, like ranch from a salad dressing packet, cheese dust or a sweet cinnamon sugar mixture.
+This same bar concept can be applied to candy, nachos or any other movie theater munchies.

 - To Do: Since the movie will be the main attraction, have guests come dressed as their favorite film character.
-Start the party by having a costume contest – the winner gets a prize!
+Start the party by having a costume contest where the winner will get a prize!

 Flit with the Fairies